ibexa/documentation-developer/docs/updating/4_update_2.2.md

 ### Migrate layouts

 The `ez_block:renderBlockAction` controller used in layout templates has been replaced by `EzPlatformPageFieldTypeBundle:Block:render`.
-This controller has to additional parameters, `locationId` and `languageCode`.
+This controller has two additional parameters, `locationId` and `languageCode`.
 Only `languageCode` is required.
 Also, the html class `data-studio-zone` has been replaced with `data-ez-zone-id` See [documentation](../guide/page_rendering.md#layout-template) for an example on usage of the new controller.